 The Manning kids had grown up running across the fields of this parcel of land, which is prominently set on the bench of the Niagara Escarpment, leaving the land at the foot of the glacial rip, prime for planting.
 It was decided that they would establish a boutique winery, and everyone took on a task that suited their own individual talent to get it started, and it has proven to be a labor of love.

-The trio tossed around ideas on what to do with the land, which sits just a few minutes from where three generations of Mannings had settled and raised their families.
-It was decided that they would open a Boutique Winery.
+The trio tossed around ideas on what to do with the property that he had recently purchased, and it was decided that they would open a Boutique Winery.

 Each brother assumed responsibility reflecting their best ability, with Sean assumed the role of CEO, dealing with all the financial and legal matters of opening a new business.